aws-actions/configure-aws-credentials/README.md

 **Bug fixes**

-A number of bugs have been fixed.
-You can view the full list of resolved issues on the `v3` release PR.
+You can find a list of bugs that have been fixed in v3 in the [changelog](./changelog.md)

 ### Table of Contents
 <!-- toc -->